Sskutushev/AIRBRO/docs/08_Testing.md

     - Navigating the dashboard.

 - **Status:**
-  - Currently E2E tests are **disabled** in the CI/CD pipeline (`ci.yml`) to speed up checks.
-They should be run locally before making significant changes to core functionality.
+  - E2E tests are **enabled** in the CI/CD pipeline (`ci.yml`) and run automatically.
+They should also be run locally before making significant changes to core functionality.

 - **How to run E2E tests:**
   1.  **Install Playwright browsers:**